lowphpcom/wnmp/README.md

 ## Update Log

+v1.34 Added custom SSL check cron tasks `wnmp sslcheck` and `wnmp ssltest` to replace the default `acme.sh` cron job.
+These enable intelligent certificate renewal for short-lived domain and IP certificates.
+The official ACME renewal script fails to recognize the 6-day validity period for IP certificates and cannot automatically restart Nginx, resulting in failed IP certificate renewals.

 v1.33 Added `wnmp devssl` self-signed certificate, suitable for local development environments on Windows 11 WSL subsystem to handle HTTPS requests.

-v1.28 Added global variable wnmp; all commands can now be executed from any directory
+v1.28 Added global variable `wnmp` all commands can now be executed from any directory

 v1.26 Enables built-in PHP support for fileinfo, soap, and sodium extensions.